Angelaki

 Angelaki: Journal of the Theoretical Humanities is a bimonthly peer-reviewed academic journal that was established in 1993.
-It covers "work in the disciplinary fields of literary criticism and theory, philosophy, and cultural studies."
+It covers "work in the disciplinary fields of literary criticism and theory, continental philosophy, and cultural studies."
 Since 1998, it has been published by Routledge.
 The editor-in-chief is Pelagia Goulimari (University of Oxford), who was also the founding executive editor.
-In 1996, the journal was named "Best New Journal" in the annual awards of the Council of Editors of Learned Journals.
+In 1996, Angelaki was named "Best New Journal" in the annual awards of the Council of Editors of Learned Journals.

-From 1993 until 2010 the journal published three issues a year.
-This was increased to four issues a year in 2011.
-In 2018, the frequency was further increased to six issues per volume, a volume normally comprising four special issues and two general issues.
+From 1993 until 2010, the journal published three issues a year.
+This was increased to four issues per year in 2011 and to six issues in 2018.
+Since then, a single volume has normally comprised four special issues and two general issues.

 Associated book series

 In 1996, editors of the journal established an associated book series, Angelaki Humanities, with Manchester University Press.
-In July 2021, the series Angelaki: New Work in the Theoretical Humanities was established by Routledge for these books.
+In July 2021, a new series, Angelaki: New Work in the Theoretical Humanities, was established with Routledge.

 Abstracting and indexing

 The journal is abstracted and indexed in:

+According to the Journal Citation Reports, the journal has a 2023 impact factor of 0.2.